Ischemic Optic Neuropathy

 Can ION be treated?

 ION has no proven treatment.
 There is about a 50% risk that the other eye will develop ION.
 There is no treatment to improve vision.
-However, many patients will spontaneously experience some improvement of their vision over time.
+However, many patients will spontaneously experience some improvement in their vision over time.
 Patients with ION caused by temporal arteritis (inflammation and damage to the blood vessels that supply blood to the head) have a very high chance of the other eye being affected unless treated with steroids (cortisone).
-The purpose of steroids is to “prevent” ION in the other eye but this treatment rarely improves vision which is lost in the first eye.
+The purpose of steroids is to prevent ION in the other eye, but this treatment rarely improves vision that was lost in the first eye.

 What will happen to my vision?